jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There are 41,806 different spoken languages in the world today.
+⚡<!-- FUNFACT --> Fun fact:     Dueling is legal in Paraguay as long as both parties are registered blood donors.

 </div>